MariusREL/personal-dash/README.md

 save changes to localstorage

 display the total time spent biking, running and hiking and connect be able to filter it according to weather

-Here's the complete step-by-step walkthrough of the logical thought process for destructuring and transforming API data: